 You also need to show that the reason for the dismissal cannot be removed by a 'reasonable adjustment' to the employee's working conditions.
 Otherwise it is discrimination.

-If the employee is not disabled, but suffers from long-term ill health, an Employment Tribunal would certainly expect you to do everything you can to keep your employee on, if necessary including an offer of alternative employment.
-However, if — after consultation with the employee and a medical investigation — there is no prospect of them returning to work, and you cannot keep the position open indefinitely, you may be able to dismiss on the grounds of ‘incapability’.
+If the employee is not disabled, but suffers from long-term ill health, an Employment Tribunal would certainly expect you to do everything you can to keep your employee on, including an offer of alternative employment.
+However, if — after consultation with the employee and a medical investigation — there is no prospect of them returning to work in any role, and you cannot keep the position open indefinitely (and can prove this to be the case), you may be able to dismiss on the grounds of 'incapability'.

 To avoid a successful claim for unfair dismissal, you must be able to show that you acted reasonably in treating the absence as a reason to dismiss, and that you acted fairly before dismissing.
 Take legal advice before you do anything.